 The Real Reason Richard Simmons Disappeared Is Tragic – Where Is He Now?

-In the age of social media fitness influencers, Richard Simmons stands out as the O.G. and his legacy remains rock solid despite his disappearance from the spotlight
+In the age of social-media fitness influencers, Richard Simmons stands out as the O.G.
+That legacy remains rock solid, despite his disappearance from the spotlight.

-Often noted for his candy-striped bicycle shorts and bedazzled tank tops, Richard Simmons is a fixture in American fitness and pop culture.
-For more than four decades, the 74-year-old fitness guru and entrepreneur has been featured on television shows, cookbooks and of course, is the face behind the world famous L.A fitness studio Slimmons.
+Often noted for his candy-striped bicycle shorts and bedazzled tank tops, Richard Simmons was a fixture in American fitness and popular culture.
+For more than four decades, the fitness guru and entrepreneur was featured on television shows, cookbooks and, of course, as the face behind the world-famous Los Angeles fitness studio, Slimmons.
+However, in 2014, Richard Simmons disappeared from the public eye.

 RELATED: Woman Ruthlessly Bullied By Dance Teachers For Being Overweight Breaks Stereotypes And Gets The Last Laugh

-But in 2014, Simmons almost seemed to disappear completely.
-This is a man whose boundless energy, inclusivity, and upbeat personality saved thousands, yet who was there to save him in his time of need?
+This is a 74-year-old man whose boundless energy, inclusivity, and upbeat personality saved thousands, yet who was there to save him in his time of need?

-A Friend Reaches Out to Richard Simmons Through a Podcast
+A Podcast Reached Out to a Missing Richard Simmons

 “Hello to everyone who has shown concern for me and sent their good wishes.
 You will never know how much it means to me.
 Aren’t you sick of hearing and reading about me?!
 LOL Well by now you know that I’m not ‘missing,’ just a little under the weather.
 I’m sure I will be feeling good and back home in a couple of days…”

-In August 2022, TMZ Investigates: What Really Happened to Richard Simmons was released and fueled more speculation about the fitness guru’s disappearance.
-While the documentary explored some far-out theories, (including one that suggested Simmons was being held hostage in his Hollywood Hills home by his housekeeper), the real explanation was finally revealed.
+In August 2022, TMZ Investigates: What Really Happened to Richard Simmons was released, and fueling more speculation about his disappearance.
+While the documentary explored some far-out theories — including that Simmons was being held hostage by his housekeeper — the real explanation was finally revealed.
 Simmons simply suffered a knee injury.

-Richard Simmons once again took the opportunity to squash any sort of wild rumors sparked by the documentary.
-His rep, Tom Estey released a statement, “Richard is eternally grateful for the continuous outpouring of love and gratitude he has received from across the Globe.
+Simmons once again took the opportunity to squash any sort of wild rumors sparked by the documentary.
+His representative, Tom Estey released a statement, “Richard is eternally grateful for the continuous outpouring of love and gratitude he has received from across the globe.
 He is happy, healthy and living the life he has chosen to live.”

 What Happened to Richard Simmons’ Knee?

-Simmons’ knee troubles began in 2014 and apparently, he required replacements for his right and left knees but the operation on his right knee was painful and delayed replacing his left knee.
-As far as sources know, to this day, Simmons still hasn’t received corrective surgery on his left knee and he needs a cane to walk.
-Simmons has never been the same person since.
+Simmons’ knee problems began in 2014, and required extensive surgery.
+However, the right-knee replacement was painful, and delayed work on his left knee.
+As far as sources know, to this day, Simmons still hasn’t received corrective surgery on his left knee, and he requires a cane to walk.
+He has never been the same person since.

 Simmons has always been concerned with his legacy and image.
-The documentary claims that Simmons wants to be remembered as a “vibrant, healthy man,” and not “an elderly man with medical problems.”
+The documentary claims he wants to be remembered as a “vibrant, healthy man,” and not “an elderly man with medical problems.”

 A Legacy of Fitness and Inclusivity